viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 ## How to control a sub-part using the Viam Python SDK

-Now that we have our mock sub-part connected as a remote to our main mock robot, you will be able to control all of your robot's sub-parts with Viam's Python SDK.
+Now that you have your mock sub-part connected as a remote to your main mock robot, you will be able to control all of your robot's sub-parts with Viam's Python SDK.
 In fact, if you run your Python script again, and you review the output of `print(robot.resource_names)`, you will see that your sub-part should now be listed as an available resource for you to use.

 To control your motor sub-part, you will need to import the [MotorClient](https://python.viam.dev/autoapi/viam/components/motor/client/index.html).
 Paste this at the top of your file: